saberdy/udaproject_post_a_blog/README.md

 5. [Evluation/Comments](#evluation)

 ## Questions <a name="questions"></a>
 1. What type of developers are among top trends of recents years?
-Has it been varying drastically year by year since 2017?
+How has it been varying year by year since 2017?
 2. Which programming languages have been most popular according to last 4 years' survey?
 3. What are the favorite programming languages for Linux vs Windows operating system users 2020?
 4. Is there any pattern in the way people prefer using a platform with a programming language, database, or a framework?
 What